MSW Program Mission Statement

 About the Program

-The MSW Program at EMU was designed to meet the unique needs of working people who are committed to the profession, but who are employed full-time, generally in human services.
+The MSW Program at EMU was originally designed as a part-time program to meet the unique needs of working people who are committed to the profession and who are employed full-time.
+We have recently added a full-time program option as well to accommodate those individuals interested in attending graduate school full-time.
 The program has been accredited since 1992.

 - Prepares social workers to find empowering solutions to social problems and to meet the needs of the most impoverished, oppressed and underserved people.

-- Is designed to accommodate working students needing a part-time program.
+- Is designed to accommodate working students needing a part-time or full-time program.